EgoTV: Egocentric Task Verification from Natural Language Task Descriptions: Benchmark and Dataset

 \textbf{Tasks.} Each task in \etv consists of multiple \emph{partially-ordered sub-tasks} or steps.
 A sub-task corresponds to a single object interaction via one of the six actions:~\emph{heat, clean, slice, cool, place, pick}, and is parameterized by a~\emph{target} object of interaction\footnote{Except the \emph{place} sub-task, which is additionally parameterized by a \textit{receptacle} object, we currently limit our \etv dataset to sub-tasks involving only a single target object.}.
 By using the ``actionable" properties of objects in AI2-THOR~\cite{ai2thor}, we ensure that the sub-tasks are parameterized with appropriate target objects in \etv, e.g., \emph{heat(book)} will never occur.

 Real-world tasks consist of sub-tasks with ordering constraints, either due to physical restrictions (e.g., picking up a knife before slicing) or task semantics (e.g., slicing vegetables before frying).
 We allow \etv tasks to be partially ordered, with some steps following strict ordering, e.g.~\emph{pick} sub-task happens before \emph{place} sub-task, while others are order-independent.

 The ordering constraints between sub-tasks are captured in the task description using specifiers such as \emph{and}, \emph{then}, and \emph{before/after}.
-For ease of description, we will refer to a task in the paper using $\left< \text{\emph{sub-task}} \right> \_ \left< \text{\emph{ordering-specifier}} \right> (object)$ notation, irrespective of the actual task description.
-An example task from \etv: ~\emph{heat\_then\_clean(apple)} is shown in Fig.~\ref{figure:dataset} with its NL description: ``apple is heated, then cleaned in a sinkbasin".
-The task consists of two ordered sub-tasks: heat $\rightarrow$ clean on \emph{target}: apple.
+For simplicity, we will refer to a task using $\left< \text{\emph{sub-task}} \right> \_ \left< \text{\emph{ordering-specifier}} \right>$ notation, irrespective of the actual task description.
+Such tasks can then be instantiated by specifying an $(object)$ of interaction.
+An example task instance from \etv: ~\emph{heat\_then\_clean(apple)} is shown in Fig.~\ref{figure:dataset} with its NL description: ``apple is heated, then cleaned in a sinkbasin".
+The task consists of two ordered sub-tasks: heat $\rightarrow$ clean on \emph{target} object: apple.
+We adopt this terminology from ALFRED~\cite{ALFRED20}.